alicia6174/Kaggle-Whats-Cooking/Project.md

 * All the parameters in the models remained as the default except the number of nearest neighbors $k$ in IBk.
 We chose $k=199$ since the ideal value of $k$ is the root square of the number of training instances.
 $$\sqrt{39774} \approx 199.43$$

-Now we discuss about the results of the experiments.
+Now we discuss about the results of our experiments.

 * The file size of the training data of PCA method (187M) is almost twice larger than the one of Top-ing method (81M).
 This result is due to the reason we rounded the data values of PCA method to the second decimal.
 This observation also holds for testing data (48.7M vs 21.2M).
 * The Top-ing method worked better than the PCA method.
 Why???
 (Try to explain this in the aspect of the quantities in §4)